Funded Projects

 Grant ID: SL3.18

-PFAS is a group of chemicals detected in the drinking water of millions of Americans due to their widespread applications.
+Original Project Description: PFAS is a group of chemicals detected in the drinking water of millions of Americans due to their widespread applications.
 They have been linked to several health concerns.
 The main objective of this work is to synthesize graphene oxide (GO) from sustainable resources, such as walnut shells, and to investigate the performance of GO for PFAS removal from water.
 Several students from UW-Stevens Point and UW-Madison will be trained to perform the research.
 Moreover, they will participate in disseminating the results, collaborating with industrial partners, engaging our community with STEM education, and increasing public scientific literacy on PFAS contamination.

-Deposition and removal of emerging contaminants in the Milwaukee Estuary Area of Concern
+Deposition and Removal of Emerging Contaminants in the Milwaukee Estuary Area of Concern

 Program Type: Collaborative Research